Also known as Allogeneic Hematopoietic Cell Transplant, Allogeneic HCT or Allogeneic BMT.

 The donor stem cells travel to your child's bone marrow.
 They grow and make healthy blood cells, including red blood cells, platelets, andwhite blood cells.

-The first step in allogeneic transplant is to find a person to donate healthy stem cells.
-The transplant team will coordinate the donor search to find a matched donor.
-The donor can be a relative or unrelated to the patient.
+The first step in allogeneic transplant is to find a person who can donate healthy stem cells.
+The transplant team will help with the donor search to find a matched donor.
+Donor matching means finding a donor whose cells are like your child's.
+This is known as an HLA match.

 Pre-transplant testing and evaluation

+The medical team will do tests to make sure your child is ready for a transplant.
 Your care team will consider factors such as:

 Medical history and health of your child's heart, lungs, and other organs

-Pre-transplant tests may include a complete medical exam, blood tests, and imaging studies such as CT, MRI, or X-rays.
+Pre-transplant tests may include a complete medical exam, blood tests, and imaging studies, such as CT, MRI, or X-rays.

 Your child will also have a central line for chemotherapy and medications during the transplant process.